doverunner/gcp-live-steam-sample/README.md

 ---------------------------------------
-# Google Cloud Live Stream API & PallyCon DRM Integration Sample
+# Google Cloud Live Stream API & DoveRunner DRM Integration Sample
-This sample shows how to integrate PallyCon Multi DRM with Google Cloud Live Stream API v1 using [API Client Libraries](https://cloud.google.com/livestream/docs/reference/libraries).
+This sample shows how to integrate DoveRunner Multi DRM with Google Cloud Live Stream API v1 using [API Client Libraries](https://cloud.google.com/livestream/docs/reference/libraries).
 Since this sample focused on DRM integration, only a simple scenario of applying Widevine, PlayReady, and FairPlay DRM to a live stream in fmp4 format is used, see the [references link](https://cloud.google.com/dotnet/docs/reference/Google.Cloud.Video.LiveStream.V1/latest) for more information about Live Stream API v1 features.